-When you work with large data sheets it’s hard to identify the blank cells from it.
-So the best way is to highlight them by applying a cell color.
+When you work with large data sheets it’s hard to identify the blank cells.
+So, the best way is to highlight them by applying a cell color.

-- First of all, select all the data from the worksheet using the shortcut key Ctrl + A.
+- First, select all the data from the worksheet using the shortcut key Ctrl + A.

-- At this point, you have all the blank cell selected and now apply a cell color using font settings.
+- At this point, you have all the blank cells selected and now apply a cell color using font settings.

 …but you can also use conditional formatting for this

-In Excel, we can apply custom formatting and in custom formatting, there is an option to use font colours (limited but useful).
+In Excel, we can apply custom formatting and in custom formatting, there is an option to use font colors (limited but useful).

-For example, if you want to use the Green colour for positive numbers and red colour for negative numbers then you need to use the custom format.
+For example, if you want to use the Green color for positive numbers and the red color for negative numbers then you need to use the custom format.

-- First of all, select the cells where you want to apply this format.
+- First, select the cells where you want to apply this format.

-- After that open format option using keyboard shortcut Ctrl + 1 and go to the “Custom” category and the custom format in the input dialogue box.
+- After that open the format option using the keyboard shortcut Ctrl + 1 and go to the “Custom” category and the custom format in the input dialogue box.

 - In the end, click OK.

-We all have some favourite fonts and colours which we use in Excel.
-Let’s say you received a file from your colleague and now you want to change the font and colours for the worksheet from that file.
+We all have some favorite fonts and colors which we use in Excel.
+Let’s say you received a file from your colleague and now you want to change the font and colors for the worksheet from that file.
 The point is, you need to do this one by one for each worksheet and that takes time.

-But if you create a custom theme with your favourite colours and fonts then you can change the style of the worksheet with a single click.
-For this, all you have to do is apply your favourite designs to the tables, colours to the shapes and charts, font style and then save it as a custom theme.
+But if you create a custom theme with your favorite colors and fonts then you can change the style of the worksheet with a single click.
+For this, all you have to do is apply your favorite designs to the tables, colors to the shapes and charts, and font style, and then save it as a custom theme.

 - Go to the Page Layout Tab ➜ Themes ➜ Save Current Theme.
-It opens a “Save As” dialogue box, name your theme and save it.
+It opens a “Save As” dialogue box, names your theme, and saves it.

 - And now, every time you need just one click to change any worksheet style to your custom style.